tbctk/tbk-Spitzer-ulens/docs/source/usage.rst

 Data Configuration
 ------------------

 The ``data_config`` module contains tools to configure the raw data you have downloaded for use with the Spitzer-ulens package.
-To start,
+To start, you will want to create a PLDEventData object for the event you have selected.
+To create a PLDEventData object, you need to specify the directory where the data is stored, as well as the coordinates of the event.
+You may additionally wish to

 ::